ray-zapata/project_clustering_zillow/README.md

 ### V. Modules
 ---

 The created modules used in this project below contain full comments an docstrings to better understand their operation.
 Where applicable, all functions used `random_state=19` at all times.
-Use of functions requiring access to the Codeup database require an additional module named `env.py`.
+Use of functions requires access credentials to the Codeup database require an additional module named `env.py`.
 See project reproduction for more detail.

 - [`acquire`](https://raw.githubusercontent.com/ray-zapata/project_clustering_zillow/main/acquire.py): contains functions used in initial data acquisition leading into the prepare phase
 - [`prepare`](https://raw.githubusercontent.com/ray-zapata/project_clustering_zillow/main/prepare.py): contains functions used to prepare data for exploration and visualization
 - [`explore`](https://raw.githubusercontent.com/ray-zapata/project_clustering_zillow/main/explore.py): contains functions to visualize the prepared data and estimate the best drivers of property value
-- [`wrangle`](https://raw.githubusercontent.com/ray-zapata/project_clustering_zillow/main/wrangle.py): contains functions to prepare data in the manner needed for specific Zillow needs
+- [`wrangle`](https://raw.githubusercontent.com/ray-zapata/project_clustering_zillow/main/wrangle.py): contains functions to prepare data in the manner needed for specific project needs
 - [`model`  ](https://raw.githubusercontent.com/ray-zapata/project_clustering_zillow/main/model.py): contains functions to create, test models and visualize their performance

 ### VI.
 Project Reproduction